aws-samples/eks-workshop-developers/website/docs/containers/java/build-image.md

 ## 2. Running the application locally

-To run the Java Application we need to get a valid database connection-url and password.
+To run the Java Application we need to get a valid database `connection-url` and `password`.
 The database url is stored in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) and the database password in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
 The values will be provided to the application as environment variables.

 Set the environment variables from Secrets Manager and Parameter Store: